Hydral8/ricl_openpi/README.md

 ```

 ## Re-training for in-context learning (RICL)
-* Compute norm stats after processing the priming demos as follows:
+* Compute norm stats after processing the priming demos as follows **[SKIP this step if you downloaded the above datasets from HF]**:
 ```bash
 python scripts/setup_norm_states_for_ricl.py
 ```